 Your doctor may recommend using a truss to help support the herniated area and hold it in the proper position.
 In the case of a hiatal hernia, they may recommend over-the-counter or prescription medication to help relieve discomfort due to acid reflux.

 In the end, surgery is the best solution for treating hernias.
-This can be done using laparoscopic surgery or open surgery depending on the size and location of your hernia.
+This can be done using laparoscopic surgery or open surgery depending on its size and location.
 Your healthcare team will work together to create a plan that fulfills your surgical needs best.